foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 ```
 mkdir -p ~/Applications/Foundry/userdata
 ```
 >If you decide to spin up more than one Foundry instance in this way, you'll want to *modify* these folder names so that it is clear which is which.
 For example, you may want to use `/Foundry12/userdata` to indicate that this is a Foundry v12 instance.
 If you're doing this, you'll just need to watch for other times in the guide where these folder names are used, and tweak them as needed.
+See <a href="#I1">Section I</a> for more details.

 This will create a few new folders inside your home directory, where we are going to store both the application and the userdata for this new Node instance.